Instructions for a successful Internet speed test

-Why am I getting a different speed than the one specified in my plan?
+Why are you getting a different speed than the one specified in your plan?
+There can be several reasons depending on the factors affecting speed.

-An Internet speed test measures the speed of the device being used for the test, and not the speed provided to your home through the modem or the Gateway.
+An Internet speed test measures the speed of the device being used for the test, and not the speed provided to your home through the Helix Fi gateway or modem.

-Think of it like a road network: a highway brings the Internet to your home at the speed that you chose with Videotron and it then splits up into several lanes going to each of your devices.
+Think of it like a road network: your home is connected to the Internet by a highway—the speed of the plan you chose with Videotron—which splits up into several lanes going to each of your devices.

 Videotron’s speed test measures the speed of a single lane, or, in other words, the speed that is going to a single device and not that of the highway or the overall speed going to your home.
-That’s why the measured speed is often inferior to the one specified in your plan.
+That’s why the measured speed is often lower than the one specified in your plan.

-Videotron plans are designed to satisfy the needs of many bandwidth-hungry peripheral devices, so the overall bandwidth is too large for a single device.
+Videotron plans are designed to simultaneously satisfy the needs of many bandwidth-hungry peripheral devices and the bandwidth that is too important to manage by a single device.

-If your Internet speed test result shows that it’s inferior to the Wi-Fi speed you expected from your device, it could mean that there is a coverage issue.
-Bring your device closer to the router or Gateway and run the test again to see if the speed increases.
+If your Internet speed test result shows that it’s lower than the Wi-Fi speed you expected from your device, it could mean that there is a coverage issue.
+Bring your device closer to the Helix Fi gateway or router and run the test again to see if the speed increases.
 If it doesn’t, try to optimize your Wi-Fi connection.

-Your equipment or installation is making the connection slower.
+Your equipment or installation is making the connection flow slower

 The following factors can affect your speed test results.

-- The location of the router or Gateway: The distance and the obstacles between the equipment being tested and the router or Gateway can have a significant impact on the Wi-Fi network.
+- The location of the Helix Fi gateway or router: The distance and the obstacles between the device being tested and the Helix Fi gateway or router can have a significant impact on the Wi-Fi network.

 - The number of devices connected: If too many users are connected at the same time, it may slow down your Home Network.